zachariahcox/spells/go/encrypt/README.md

 1. Prompt you for the password
 2. Decrypt the file
-3. Unzip the contents to the current directory
+3. Unzip the contents next to the encrypted file

 ## Development